Creamy shoe peg corn salad is a refreshing side dish for summer - or any time of year you want to feel that summer vibe!

 - ½ teaspoon dry mustard

 - salt to taste

 - green onion, sliced (optional)

-- Drain the corn, then mix with chopped cucumber, minced onion, and diced tomato in a large bowl.
-Add remaining ingredients, toss well, and refrigerate.
-Top with chopped green onion before serving, if desired.
+- Drain the corn, then pour it into the bowl with the dressing.
+Mix in the chopped cucumber, minced onion, and diced tomato.
+Toss well and refrigerate.
 If you have the time, let it sit in the refrigerator for several hours or overnight.

 - Top with chopped green onion before serving, if desired.
 Serve as a side dish or a dip.

 Nutritional information is provided as a courtesy to my readers.
 I'm not a nutritionist and I don't guarantee the accuracy of this data.
 The data may differ according to the brands I used versus the brands you use.
 To calculate the data yourself using your brands, try using an online nutrition calculator or app.